ntwalibas/proto/README.md

 and of course just generate assembly for a particular machine.

-That's the general plan thus far but initially, with the interpreter, the goal is first to first gain a better understanding of the choices existing programming languages have made, why those choices were made, and compare them.
+That's the general plan thus far but initially, with the interpreter, the goal is to first gain a better understanding of the choices existing programming languages have made, why those choices were made, and compare them.